 Here are some interesting comparisons that can be made:

 Compare the image quality of the 200-400mm L lens at various focal lengths with and without the built-in extender in place by comparing lens sample "1" to lens sample "2".
 The with-extender image quality is really good, but there is a modest image quality penalty for using the extender.
 This is not unexpected from adding 8/4 elements/groups to the light path.
 Stop down 1 stop to eliminate most of that penalty.

-.
+Compare the image quality of the 200-400mm L lens' built in 1.4x extender to the external Canon 1.4x III Extender.
 The first difference I notice is that the internal extender appears to add pincushion distortion while the external extender adds a touch of barrel distortion.
 This difference is what would account for the difference in test chart detail sizes.
 Otherwise, I don't think you will see a difference in image quality between these two extenders used on this lens.

-While extended focal lengths up to 1120mm are supported with Canon's blessings, I doubt that many will want to go to this extreme
+While extended focal lengths up to 1120mm are supported with Canon's blessings, I doubt that many will want to go to this extreme.